fleschutz/PowerShell/Docs/open-calculator.md

 ## open-calculator.ps1 - Starts the calculator app

-This script starts the calculator application.
+This script launches the calculator application.

 ## Parameters
 ```powershell